pyueh-osi/Edgecmd-Docs/V1.1/EdgeCmd_utility_1-1.md

 The EdgeCmd utility is installed on your device.

-### Linux
+### Install EdgeCmd utility on Linux

 **Note:** You must have administrative privileges to install the software, for example root or sudo privilege.

 Complete the following procedure to install the EdgeCmd utility on Linux: